 Transmission of HIV Possibly Associated with Exposure of Mucous Membrane to Contaminated Blood

-This MMWR describes the possible transmission of human immunodeficiency virus (HIV) by an unknown route from an HIV-infected man to his previously uninfected female sex partner.
+Q1.
+What is this MMWR about?This MMWR describes the possible transmission of human immunodeficiency virus (HIV) by an unknown route from an HIV-infected man to his previously uninfected female sex partner.
 The findings from the epidemiological and laboratory investigations suggest that the woman was infected through mucous membrane exposure to the man's blood-contaminated saliva.

-While the exact route of transmission could not be determined with certainty, the most likely possibility is that the woman was infected through her mucous membrane by exposure to blood in her partner's saliva.
+Q2.
+How was the female partner exposed?While the exact route of transmission could not be determined with certainty, the most likely possibility is that the woman was infected through her mucous membrane by exposure to blood in her partner's saliva.
 This exposure most likely occurred during "deep kissing."

-Exposure to saliva itself is considered only a theoretical cause of HIV transmission for at least five reasons: 1) saliva has proteins that reduce HIV-1 infectivity; 2) HIV is rarely isolated from saliva; 3) none of the approximately 500,000 cases of AIDS reported to CDC have been attributed to exposure to saliva; 4) levels of HIV are low in the saliva of HIV-infected persons, even in people with periodontal disease (bleeding gums or lesions); and 5) HIV transmission by kissing has never been documented in studies of nonsexual household contacts of HIV-infected persons.
+Q3.
+Does this mean that HIV can be transmitted by saliva?Exposure to saliva itself is considered only a theoretical cause of HIV transmission for at least five reasons: 1) saliva has proteins that reduce HIV-1 infectivity; 2) HIV is rarely isolated from saliva; 3) none of the approximately 500,000 cases of AIDS reported to CDC have been attributed to exposure to saliva; 4) levels of HIV are low in the saliva of HIV-infected persons, even in people with periodontal disease (bleeding gums or lesions); and 5) HIV transmission by kissing has never been documented in studies of nonsexual household contacts of HIV-infected persons.
 However, there have been extremely rare instances of transmission by severe human bites, in which the infected person's saliva was contaminated with HIV-infected blood.

 Many factors in this case point to a blood-to-mucous membrane exposure.
 Both partners had extensive dental problems, including gingivitis (and the man had been diagnosed with oral hairy leukoplakia).
 Both had been undergoing dental treatment during the time exposure occurred.
 During this period, the man's CD4+ count was low, which may be associated with an increased infectivity and risk for transmission.